Keaton-Brewster/PowerPagesToolKit/README.md

 toggleVisibility(shouldShow: boolean | () => boolean)

 /**
-  * Configures conditional rendering for the target element based on a condition
+  * Configures conditional rendering for the target element
-  * and the visibility of one or more trigger elements.
+  * based on a condition and the visibility of one or more trigger elements.
   *
-  * @param {(this: DOMNodeReference) => boolean} condition - A function that returns a boolean to determine
+  * @param {(this: DOMNodeReference) => boolean} condition -
+  * A function that returns a boolean to determine the visibility
-  * the visibility of the target element.
-If `condition()` returns true, the element is shown;
+  * of the target element.
+If `condition()` returns true, the
-  * otherwise, it is hidden.
+  * element is shown; otherwise, it is hidden.
-  * @param {DOMNodeReference[]} triggerNodes - An array of `DOMNodeReference` instances.
+  * @param {Array<DOMNodeReference>} dependencies - An array
+  * of `DOMNodeReference` instances.
 Event listeners are
-  * registered on each to toggle the visibility of the target element based on the `condition` and the visibility of
+  * registered on each to toggle the visibility of the
+  * target element based on the `condition` and the
-  * the target node.
+  *  visibility of the target node.
   */
 configureConditionalRendering(
   condition: (this: DOMNodeReference) => boolean,
-  triggerNodes: DOMNodeReference[]
+  dependencies: DOMNodeReference[]
   )